Stop Picking Tactics. Start Building Strategy.

 Work with me

 Reach out by completing the form below.
-Tell me what stage you’re at.
-I read every message.

 About the Author

-Sid Kathirvel is the founder of Unlock Growth, a growth marketing strategy and implementation operator based in Edinburgh.
-He has over 25 years of experience in growth, digital strategy, and marketing — across ecommerce, SaaS, travel tech, and professional services.
+Sid Kathirvel is the founder of Unlock Growth, a growth marketing strategy and implementation partner based in Edinburgh.
+He has over 25 years of experience in growth, digital strategy, and marketing, across ecommerce, SaaS, travel tech, and professional services.
 He works with owner-managed SMEs and funded startups as a fractional CMO, strategic advisor, and mentor.
 He is a mentor through CodeBase Techscaler, Barclays Eagle Labs, Edinburgh Innovations, and Opportunity North East, and uses the Jobs-to-Be-Done, Four Forces of Progress, Locksmith Moments, Positioning, and Messaging House frameworks as the foundation of his client work.